jupyter-book/thebe/README.md

   // arbitrary pre-render function called as part of bootstrap
   preRenderHook: false,

-  // Whether to request the kernel immediately when thebelab is bootstrapped
+  // Whether to request the kernel immediately when thebe is bootstrapped
   // instead of on executing code for the first time
   requestKernel: false,

-  // Whether thebelab should look for predefined output of cells before execution
+  // Whether thebe should look for predefined output of cells before execution
   // If this option is enabled and the next div after the cell has the attribute
   // data-output=true (default), then the content of this div is rendered as output
   predefinedOutput: false,